Regis Books, 2020

 The Identity Factor

-It’s antagonism versus attraction in this non-Talanov stand-alone thriller as a headstrong rookie profiler with the CIA competes with a charming Texas journalist to identify and stop a notorious terrorist.
+In this non-Talanov action thriller, it’s antagonism versus attraction as a headstrong rookie profiler with the CIA competes with a charming Texas journalist to identify and stop a notorious terrorist.

 FROM THE COVER:

 Abu Nazer is the world’s most elusive terrorist.
 His identity is unknown … his list of crimes unimaginable.
 But Abu Nazer knows the CIA is closing in.